-COVID19 CRISIS - CONSTRUCTION GUIDE
+COVID19 CRISIS - A GUIDE FOR AUSTRALIAN CONSTRUCTION

 The construction Industry has been lucky so far.
 We work outdoors most of the time, with plenty of air flow.
 Besides that, It was considered an essential service, so construction workers can keep going to work.